airpair/authoring-guide/post.md

  the Q/A format and types of questions accepted by the community.-->

-The AirPair blog is focused on long form technical blog posts ideally ranging from 1500-4000 words (including code blocks).
+The AirPair blog is focused on long form technical blog posts ideally ranging from 1500-4000 words (including code blocks), though some of the most all-time highest trafficked post have have been betwen 10,000-15,000 words.

 Posts usually fall into one of these categories or post `types`